Kildare full-forward Muiris Curtin battles for possession against Antrim, Photo by Sean Brilly

 KILDARE: Paddy McKenna; Liam O'Reilly, Rian Boran, Dan O'Meara; Paul Dolan, Cian Boran, Daire Guerin; Simon Leacy, Conan Boran; Cathal McCabe, Cathal Dowling, Jack Travers; Jack Sheridan, Muiris Curtin, Gerry Keegan.
 Subs: James Dolan for Jack Travers (33 minutes), Alan Goss for Paul Dolan (51 minutes), Conn Kehoe for Cathal Dowling (59 minutes), Harry Carroll for Dan O'Meara (64 minutes), Tom Power for Gerry Keegan (68 minutes).

-ANTRIM: Domhall Nugent; Niall O'Connor, Paddy Burke, Ruairí McCormick; Stephen Rooney, Joe Maskey, Gerard Walsh; Ryan McCambridge, Eoin O'Neill; Ruairí Donaghy, Sean Elliott, Seán Duffin; Conor Johnston, James McNaughton, Conal Cunning.
+ANTRIM: Domhnall Nugent; Niall O'Connor, Paddy Burke, Ruairí McCormick; Stephen Rooney, Joe Maskey, Gerard Walsh; Ryan McCambridge, Eoin O'Neill; Ruairí Donaghy, Sean Elliott, Seán Duffin; Conor Johnston, James McNaughton, Conal Cunning.
 Subs: Scott Walsh for Ruairí Donaghy (Half-time), Keelan Molloy for Seán Duffin (Half-time), Eoin McFerean for Ruairí McCormick (42 minutes), Paul Boyle for Eoin O'Neill (56 minutes), Jack McCloskey for Conor Johnston (56 minutes).

 Referee: Eamonn Furlong (Wexford)